15th Field Artillery Regiment

 May 24 at 4 PM – May 26 at 12 PM - Harrison West - Camp Cove Campground

-Anne Nikodem (former Bombardier Anne Edwards) and Terry Stratton (former Bombardier Terry Stratton) are organizing another 68 Battery camping reunion.
+Anne Nikodem (former Bombardier Anne Edwards) and Terry Stratton (former Bombardier Terry Stratton) organized another 68 Battery camping reunion.
+There's a few photos posted but still waiting for more!

 May 24 at 4 PM – May 26 at 12 PM - Harrison West - Camp Cove Campground

-Anne Nikodem (former Bombardier Anne Edwards) and Terry Stratton (former Bombardier Terry Stratton) are organizing another 68 Battery camping reunion.
+Anne Nikodem (former Bombardier Anne Edwards) and Terry Stratton (former Bombardier Terry Stratton) organized another 68 Battery camping reunion.
+There's a few photos posted but still waiting for more!

 Rogers Pass Monument Guns